 The golden rule of winter in Minnesota?
 No bad weather, just bad clothing.
 Although casual winter riding gear can easily be acquired with a few trips to the thrift store, a dedicated winter riding kit will make sportive road riding more pleasant.
 And, wouldn’t you know it, two Minnesota-based companies have got you covered.
 Literally.

 Based out of Bloomington, 45NRTH is your one-stop shop for all things winter cycling, including clothing solutions for even the harshest of Minnesota winter conditions.
-Pair their new Naughtvind system with a set of their Wolvhammer boots and Sturmfist gloves, and you’re pretty much in the clear.
+Pair their Naughtvind clothing system with a set of Wolvhammer boots and Sturmfist gloves, and you’re pretty much in the clear.
 Thanks to a wide distribution network through Quality Bicycle Products, many local bike shops stock 45NRTH products – try some on today!

 Or for a more custom approach, look at winter apparel from St. Paul-based manufacturer Podiumwear.
 Every piece of Podiumwear’s high-quality apparel is designed and manufactured right here in Minnesota, including a variety of winter-weight arm and leg warmers, jerseys and jackets.
 And because Podiumwear employs an in-house design team, custom graphics are available (and encouraged) at no extra charge.

 Whether you're biking in the spring, summer, fall, or winter, it’s always a good idea to have an emergency kit on hand.
 But unlike during other seasons, when your emergency kit may only contain a spare tube and some CO2 cartridges, in winter you’ll want to add a few winter-specific items to your kit.